 College is challenging for everybody.
 It can be even more difficult if you have a physical or mental impairment as well.
 Every department within the University of Houston strives to ensure that ALL students succeed.
-If you feel you may have an impairment affecting your coursework, please contact the Center for Students with DisABILITIES to explore what options are available to you.
+If you feel you may have an impairment affecting your coursework, please contact the Justin Dart, Jr. Student Accessibility Center to explore what options are available to you.

-If you are aware of any disability prior to enrolling in classes, you should inform the Center for Students with DisABILITIES as soon as possible to request accommodations as necessary.
+If you are aware of any disability prior to enrolling in classes, you should inform the Justin Dart, Jr. Student Accessibility Center as soon as possible to request accommodations as necessary.

-If you are interested in applying for scholarships and grants reserved for students with disabilities, please visit the Center for Students with DisABILITIES.
+If you are interested in applying for scholarships and grants reserved for students with disabilities, please visit the Justin Dart, Jr. Student Accessibility Center.